envtpl/envtpl/README.md

 What's the point?
 -----------------

 I use this script quite a lot in Docker images.
-Usually I'll have the CMD execute some file, like /bin/start.sh that sets up the runtime configuration for the container by building configurations from environment variables.
+Usually I'll have the CMD execute some file, like /bin/start.sh, that sets up the runtime configuration for the container by inserting environment variables into config files before starting the main process.
 A redis example could look like this

     #!/bin/bash
     # start.sh